 This blog post holds the answer to these questions and so much more:

 - What’s a photo credit?

 - The 101s of photo credits

 - The steps to give copyright credits for images properly

 - The importance of giving photo credits

 Photo credit is a brief statement that identifies the author of a published photograph.

-In other words, if we utilize a photo or image that is not ours and belongs to someone else, we must give that person due credit, recognize that we have used their photo, and identify the source of the photo.
+In other words, If we use an image that is not ours, we must give that person due credit, recognize that we have used their photo, and mention the source.

 Photo Credits 101: The Basics

 Before moving on to the nuances of providing proper photo credit, it is important to know: